The itslearning platform makes creating group assignments easier than ever before!

-- 'Students create groups', where students can freely create their own groups by inviting other students in the course
+- 'Students create groups': Students can freely create their own groups by inviting other students in the course

-- 'Use course group', where students can select one course group they are member of.
-These groups are usually predefined by the teacher.
+- 'Use course group': These groups are usually predefined by the teacher.

 The assignment can be changed into a group assignment (or vice versa) until there is at least 1 submission.